vschindepalli/budget-buddy/README.md

 # Budget Buddy 💰🤖

 Budget Buddy is a smart financial assistant designed to help you manage your expenses and receive personalized, AI-driven budget recommendations and savings tips.
-Log your expenses and let Budget Buddy, powered by Google's Gemini API, provide insightful advice to optimize your finances!
+Log your expenses and let Budget Buddy, powered by Google's Gemini 2.5 Flash, provide insightful advice to optimize your finances!

 ## ✨ Features